Leadership Performance Plan

 The purpose of the LPP is to provide an incentive for Swiss Re’s senior management to create sustainable company performance over the long term.
 The LPP is a forward-looking instrument awarded to participants to incentivise decision-making that is also in the shareholders’ interest.

-- focus participants’ energies on earnings, capital efficiency and Swiss Re’s position against peers, all of which are critical to sustained shareholder value creation;
+- Focus participants’ energies on earnings, capital efficiency and Swiss Re’s position against peers, all of which are critical to sustain shareholder value creation.

-- attract and retain individuals of exceptional skill; and
+- Attract and retain individuals of exceptional skill.

-The individual grant level for each member of the Group EC is based on a stable CHF amount which in any year cannot exceed 1.5 × annual base salary for each member of the Group EC excluding the Group CEO and 2 × annual base salary for the Group CEO.
-In 2017, the total of the LPP grants awarded to members of the Group EC including the Group CEO amounted to CHF 13.5 million.
+The individual grant level for each member of the Group EC is based on a stable CHF amount which in any year cannot exceed 1.5 × annual base salary for each member of the Group EC, excluding the Group CEO, and 2 × annual base salary for the Group CEO.
+In 2018, the total of the LPP grants awarded to members of the Group EC, including the Group CEO, amounted to CHF 13.2 million.
 The LPP grant awarded to the Group CEO amounted to CHF 2.0 million.

-The vesting and performance measurement period is three years with no additional holding requirement.
-For LPP awards granted to Group EC members and other key executives, the duration of the LPP is five years comprising a three-year vesting and performance measurement period and an additional two-year holding requirement.
+The vesting and performance measurement period is three years.
+For LPP awards granted to Group EC members and other key executives, the duration of the LPP is five years, comprising a three-year vesting and performance measurement period and an additional two-year holding requirement.